Relintai/pandemonium_engine_docs/community/contributing/ways_to_contribute.md

    to become more mainstream.

--  **Make games.** It's no secret that, to convince new users and especially the industry at large that Godot is a relevant market player, we need great games made with Godot.
-We know that the engine has a lot of potential, both for 2D and 3D games, but given its young age we still lack big releases that will draw attention to Godot.
+-  **Make games.** It's no secret that, to convince new users and especially the industry at large that Pandemonium is a relevant market player, we need great games made with Pandemonium.
+We know that the engine has a lot of potential, both for 2D and 3D games, but given its young age we still lack big releases that will draw attention to Pandemonium.
 So keep working on your awesome projects, each new game increases our credibility on the gamedev market!

 -  **Get involved in the engine's development.** This can be by contributing